 - Radio and television ads are another type of copywriting.
 These ads are typically aired on radio or television to promote products, services, or events.
 They can also be used to build relationships with customers and prospects.
 It’s a type of traditional marketing.

-- Social media copy is a type of copywriting used on social media platforms.
-Like writing short Instagram captions or creating tweets.
+- Social media copy is a type of copywriting used on social media platforms like Facebook.
+On Instagram, it is used to write short captions or create tweets.
 It typically includes copy that is engaging and meant to generate interest in a product or service.

 What is Content Writing?